ATLauncher/javascript/README.md

 Then go ahead and run a `npm install` in this directory.
 This will bootstrap all the packages which will run a npm install and link and cross dependencies.

+Then to get up and developing with the modules, simply run `npm run storybook:dev` which will start a server at `http://127.0.0.1:9001` with the storybook for the `ui-components` package.

+To run the linter simply run `npm run lint` which will run the linter on all the packages.

+To run tests on all the packages, simply run `npm run test`.

 ## Publishing
 TBD